ClubBoss/Poker_Analyzer/content/cash_single_raised_pots/v1/theory.md

 Rules of thumb
 - Open tighter early, wider late.
 UTG/MP emphasize high-card strength; CO/BTN add suited connectors and suited gappers.
 Why: later position improves realization and fold equity versus blinds.
 - C-bet small on dry boards, big on wet boards.
-Why: dry boards favor the raiser’s range so a small size folds air cheaply; wet boards carry more draws and need larger bets to deny equity and extract value.
+Why: dry boards favor the raiser's range so a small size folds air cheaply; wet boards carry more draws and need larger bets to deny equity and extract value.
 - Check back more in position with medium hands.
 Why: you control the turn, protect checking ranges, and avoid inflating pots that shrink versus check-raises or bad turns.
 - Probe after missed cbets from capped ranges.
 Why: when the raiser checks back, their range is capped; leading good turn cards denies equity and seizes initiative.
 - Respect rake at micros.
 Why: many small pots pay high effective rake, so prefer value-leaning lines and avoid marginal peel-offs out of position.